Hackers are using a simple method to rip off Amazon sellers.

 Related: Amazon Refunding up to $70 Million for Kids' In-App Purchases

-Margina Dennis, a professional makeup artist in Rutherford, NJ, told NBC News she still has more than one hundred emails to answer from angry customers who are wondering why they never received a Nintendo Switch hackers posted from her account.
+Margina Dennis, a professional makeup artist working in New York City, told NBC News she still has more than one hundred emails to answer from angry customers who are wondering why they never received a Nintendo Switch hackers posted from her account.
 That's in addition to the tens of thousands of dollars in debt she is now contesting after her account was compromised.

 "This has been mentally, emotionally, so trying and the level of frustration trying to deal with them," Dennis said.
 "Basically their response is, 'We received a notice and we'll get back to you when we get back to you.
 We can't tell you when or if.'"